 Resident's health or of the smoke-free condition of Resident unit or the common areas.
 Resident acknowledges that the Housing Department's adoption of a smoke-free living environment and its efforts to designate the property as smoke-free do not in any way change the standard of care that the Housing Department has to Resident's household to render buildings and premises designated as smoke-free any safer, more habitable, or improved in terms of air quality standards than any other rental premises.
-The Housing Department specifically disclaims any implied or express warranties that the building, common areas or Resident's premises will have any higher or improved air quality standards than any other rental property.
-The Housing Department cannot and does not warranty or promise that the rental premises or common areas will be free from secondhand smoke.
+The Housing Department specifically disclaims any implied or express warranties that the building, common areas or Resident's premises will have any higher or improved air quality standards than any other rental premises or common areas will be free from secondhand smoke.